-- ➤ The Council has strong financial leadership and management which is underpinned by a clear financial strategy.
-The qualified VFM conclusion, as a result of issues within Children's services, have been acknowledged and progress on the identified improvement plan is now being demonstrated.
+- The Council has strong financial leadership and management which is underpinned by a clear financial strategy.
+The qualified VFM conclusion, as a result of issues within Children's services, have been acknowledged and progress on the identified improvement plan continues to be demonstrated.
 (NB.
 A qualified opinion arises in all cases where an inadequate OfSted judgement is present). - Through the Council's system of internal control, there is a clear accountability framework in place for budgetary control with regular and clear financial reporting.
-A more integrated approach to finance and performance reporting was implemented during 2023/24, with continued emphasis on clear alignment between business plans and financial benefits during 2024/25. - > There is good engagement through the financial planning process which is underpinned by an integrated budget and business planning process. - The Council complies with the CIPFA code for capital finance in local authorities and its statutory obligations in respect of budget setting.
+An integrated approach to finance and performance reporting continued during 2024/25 with further developments being implemented in 2025/26 to ensure strengthened alignment between key priorities, financial performance and service sustainability. - There is good engagement through the financial planning process which is underpinned by an integrated budget and business planning process. - The Council complies with the CIPFA code for capital finance in local authorities and its statutory obligations in respect of budget setting.
 The Council has a clear and affordable capital investment strategy which is underpinned by robust business development framework.
-Ongoing challenging economic conditions have been acknowledged. - Challenge and review processes are embedded through the audit and governance committee, scrutiny and the internal business case processes. - Financial challenges linked to increasing social care demand are acknowledged and the Council's ability to deal with these challenges will be informed by the outcome of the new Local Government funding model, the conclusion of which has been further delayed by central government.
+Ongoing challenging economic conditions have been acknowledged. - Challenge and review processes are embedded through the audit and governance committee, scrutiny and the internal business case processes. - Financial challenges linked to increasing social care demand are acknowledged and the Council's ability to deal with these challenges will be informed by the outcome of the new Local Government funding model, which is expected to align funding to local need.
+In addition, central government has committed to a multi-year settlement from 2026/27 onwards.